EDIpack: A parallel exact diagonalization package for quantum impurity problems: Appendix A: Input Variables

 \section{Appendix A: Input Variables}

-Here is reported a list of the most important global input variables of the library.
-The first column defines the name of the variables, the second their type and dimension \texttt{Type(Dim)} in Fortran standards.
-The last column provide a short description of the variable meaning.
+Here is reported a list of the global input variables of the library.
+The input parameters are arranged into the following table, as discussed in \secu{SecWorkflow}.
+Note that only a subset of the input parameters are transparent to the user, i.e. can be directly accessed from the calling program.
+These variables are indicated with a symbol in the first column of the table.
+In the columns from $2^{\rm nd}$ to $4^{\rm th}$ we indicate, respectively, the variable name, the type and the default value.
+Finally, In the last column we provide a short description of the variable purpose.